juju/docs/src/en/reference-constraints.md

 machine's entry in juju status.

 Constraint defaults can be set on an environment or on specific services by using the set-constraints command (see juju help set-constraints).
 Constraints set on the environment or on a service can be viewed by using the get- constraints command.
 In addition, you can specify constraints when executing a command by using the --constraints flag (for commands that support it).

 Constraints specified on the environment and service will be combined to determine the full list of constraints on the machine(s) to be provisioned by the command.
-Service-specific constraints will override environment-specific constraints, which override the juju default constraints.
+Application-specific constraints will override environment-specific constraints, which override the juju default constraints.

 Constraints are specified as key value pairs separated by an equals sign, with